ni/measurement-plugin-converter-python/src/ui_creator/README.md

 ## How to install?

-- Place the Plug-In Converter wheel file parallel to the [install.bat](../../batch_files/install.bat).
+- Place the UI Creator wheel file parallel to the [install.bat](../../batch_files/install.bat).
 - Run the `install.bat` file by double clicking it.

 ## How to run?